-Patrick Vernon OBE is social commentator, campaigner and cultural historian.
+Patrick Vernon OBE is a social commentator, campaigner and cultural historian.
 He has over twenty years’ senior experience working across mental health, public health, heritage and race equality and is well known in health, local government and the voluntary sector.

 In 2018, Patrick kick-started the campaign for an amnesty for the Windrush Generation.
 Patrick is currently Associate Director for Connected Communities at the Centre for Ageing Better, Equality and Diversity Adviser to Lambeth Council, Chair of Citizens Partnership for Healthcare Investigation Branch (HSIB) and Senior Associate at OLMEC.